-If you’re looking to challenge yourself on complex cases, join a first-rate multidisciplinary team and build your reputation in a growing field, you’ll love the work at Forensic Intervention Services (FIS).
+If you’re looking to challenge yourself with complex cases, join a supportive multidisciplinary team and build a strong clinical reputation in a growing field, Forensic Intervention Services (FIS) is the place for you.

-We are a specialist program area of Corrections Victoria looking for people with experience in psychology, social work, mental health nursing or occupational therapy.
+We are a specialist program area of Corrections Victoria (External link) looking for people, with experience in psychology, social work, mental health nursing or occupational therapy, to join our team of clinicians.

 About FIS